cloudentity/pyron/docs/plugin-dev-java.md

 PLUGIN_VERIFY_APIKEY__HEADER=apikey
 ```

-Restart Pyron.
+Start Pyron.
 Now we can use the plugin in a rule:

-Now we can use the plugin in a rule

 ```json
 {